codemismatch/rubylearning/content/pages/tutorials/more-on-strings.md

     url: /tutorials/variables-and-assignment/
 ---

-> Adapted from Satish Talim’s “More on Strings” lesson, with modern Ruby notes.
+> Adapted from Satish Talim's "More on Strings" lesson, with modern Ruby notes.

-Ruby’s `String` class packs dozens of helpers.
-You don’t need to memorize them all—`ri String` is available—but a few core families show up constantly.
+Ruby's `String` class packs dozens of helpers.
+You don't need to memorize them all--`ri String` is available--but a few core families show up constantly.

 ### Transformation methods